Brands

 There is never a single reason behind failure.
 Many D2C food brands often face the challenge of inadequate understanding of customers, inconsistent brand identity, failure to differentiate, and the inability to attract repeat purchases.

 Rinka Banerjee realised there was a crucial underlying factor behind any failure—research and development.
-While bigger companies enjoy extensive R&D resources, smaller firms often lack the business know-how to market their products.
+While bigger companies enjoy extensive R&D resources, smaller firms often lack the business know-how to develop and market their products.

 “In India, as compared to some of the other parts of the world, there wasn't that much of an access to high-quality R&D apart from the large organisations,” says Banerjee, who has served 16 years at Hindustan Unileveras the Director of R&D for Foods in South Asia.
 She also has experience launching products for FMCG companies Knorr, Kissan, Hellmann's, and Lipton across the Indian subcontinent, and has developed ice creams for Haagen Dazs' international market.